Order and Family:

-The adult is brown, flattened, oval, wingless and about 4mm to 5mm in length when unfed.
+The adult is brown, flattened, oval, wingless, and about 4mm to 5mm in length when unfed.
 Newly hatched bugs are tan and somewhat translucent.
-When fed, the body becomes swollen and elongated and the color becomes dull red to darker brown.
+When fed, the body becomes swollen and elongated and the color becomes dull red to a darker brown.

-Temperate climates throughout the world and has been known since prehistoric times.
+Temperate climates throughout the world and have been known since prehistoric times.

 Although they have not been linked to transmission of any disease, they have been shown to harbor the causative organisms of plague, relapsing fever, tularemia, Q fever, and hepatitis B. The transmission of hepatitis is theoretically possible by contamination from crushing the bug, contamination from infected feces, or from regurgitation during the bite.
 Transmission of trypanosomes has been demonstrated in bats.

 Pet & kid friendly, Safe, Organic, Natural Pest Control